jr-kincaid/wren/sessions/0001-session.md

 - Induction into the Sleepless
 - Mission 1: Help the Night Messengers
 - Rescue of Bhorhan from 2 Ghouls
+- Wally died in a "Dream" to a Critical Hit from a Ghoul in the Ebon Wood

 ### Non-Player Characters